AIEM Housing Allowances

 Dear Clergy on Appointment in Extension Ministries,

 We want to ensure that you understand and take advantage of an important tax benefit available to ordained clergy.
 Please read the information below on how to set up a housing exclusion so that a portion of your income can be treated as tax-free for federal, state and local purposes.
 While you may not be currently serving a “church”, you can still qualify for this favorable tax treatment subject to the rules below.
-The most important rule is the requirement to have your organization formally designate a housing exclusion prior to the beginning of the period of earnings.
-For example, if you wanted to designate a portion of your 2017 income as a “housing exclusion” your organization must adopt a resolution prior to 1/1/17.
+The most important rule is the requirement to have your employer formally designate a housing exclusion prior to the beginning of the period of earnings.
+For example, if you wanted to designate a portion of your 2018 income as a “housing exclusion” your organization must adopt a resolution prior to 1/1/18.

 Please let me know if you have any questions.